ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management-config.md

    Valid options are `SD`, `SPIF`, `QSPIF` and `FLASHIAP` (not recommended).
 For more available options, see the [block device components](https://github.com/ARMmbed/mbed-os/tree/master/components/storage/blockdevice).

-   You also have to specify the block device pin configuration, which may vary from one block device type to another.
+   You must also specify the block device pin configuration, which may vary from one block device type to another.
 Here's an example for `SD`:

    ```
             "sd.SPI_MOSI"                      : "PE_6",